I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 “I had to warn you.”
 The worry was in his voice now.
 His lips quivered as he spoke.
 “And tell you, how sorry I am.”

-He dropped to his knees and held me around the waist, pressing his cheek against my stomach.
+He dropped to his knees and held me around the waist and pressed his cheek against my stomach.

 Steam rose as I placed my ice cold hand against the hard line of his jaw.
 “What would you ever have to be sorry for?”
 I couldn’t imagine.
 His love for me had always been gentle.
 Kind beyond measure.